robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 ## Humans in the loop & AI vendors liability

-- 2025-08-08 -- ChatGPT advice lands 60-year-old man in hospital &nbsp; [Times of India](https://timesofindia.indiatimes.com/technology/tech-news/chatgpt-advice-lands-60-year-old-man-in-hospital-the-reason-will-surprise-you/articleshow/123200430.cms)
+[!INFO]

-> The man asked ChatGPT how to eliminate sodium chloride (table salt) from his diet.
+**2025-08-08** -- ChatGPT advice lands 60-year-old man in hospital.
+The man asked ChatGPT how to eliminate sodium chloride (table salt) from his diet.
+The AI tool suggested sodium bromide as an alternative. -- [Times of India](https://timesofindia.indiatimes.com/technology/tech-news/chatgpt-advice-lands-60-year-old-man-in-hospital-the-reason-will-surprise-you/articleshow/123200430.cms)
-> The AI tool suggested sodium bromide as an alternative.
+[/INFO]

 Therefore, I have google "sodium bromide" and I got immediately an AI overview explaining: